Prosecutor son's job prompts turning over telescope arrests

 His son works at the Jet Propulsion Laboratory.
 Those who work at that research facility are employed by the California Institute of Technology, a Thirty Meter Telescope partner.

-Roth says he doesn't believe it's a conflict, but he asked for opinions from the state Office of Disciplinary Counsel and the county's ethics board.
+Roth said he doesn't believe it's a conflict, but he asked for opinions from the state Office of Disciplinary Counsel and the county's ethics board.
+Roth said his wife's employment at another Big Island telescope is also not a conflict.

-Attorney General spokesman Krishna Jayaram says it's unfortunate "mere allegations of a conflict became newsworthy."
+"We want to take the high road in all of this and be as ethical as possible," he said.
+"We stand by our earlier position.
+We don't believe there is an actual conflict."

+About three dozen mostly elderly protesters were arrested for blocking the road leading to the summit in July.
+Protesters continue to block access.